PM-Dungeon/dungeon-starter/documentation/quickstart_en.md

 ## First start

-The **{specifications/defaults/presets/requirements}** are already executable and can be run directly.
+The files given in the [`desktop` repository](https://github.com/PM-Dungeon/desktop) are already executable and can be run directly.
 To do this, you can either load the presets as a project in your IDE and start the application via the run function or you can start the application via the command line.
 To do this, go to the `desktop/code` directory, open the command line and enter the following command: